premAI-io/Ayup/README.md

 Ayup will print details on how to login to the server from a client.
 This requires shell access to the Ayup server so that you can interactively authorize the client.

+> [!NOTE]
+> The IP address in the printed multiaddress will only be accessible locally when using Docker.
+It may need
+> to be replaced with the host's public IP or DNS name.
+For e.g
+> `/dns4/example.com/tcp/50051/p2p/1...`

 Clients can also be pre-authorized by adding their peer IDs to `AYUP_P2P_AUTHORIZED_CLIENTS`